openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

-27. View the COBOL program execution by selecting **COBRUN:SYSOUT(104)** from the LearnCOBOL in the Jobs section of Zowe Explorer as shown in Figure  28.
+27. View the COBOL program execution by selecting **COBRUN:SYSOUT(104)** from the LEARNCOBOL in the Jobs section of Zowe Explorer as shown in Figure  28.

 ![](Images/image106.png)